kkirankumawat/Maven-Hospital-Challenge/README.md

 - A total of 1131 patients admitted and 978 patients were re-admitted
 - A total of 47435 procedures took place
 - Average length of stay of patients is 7.31 Hrs
+- Claimed cost per visit is $ 3,644
+- Overall 51.98 % of procedures were covered by insurance.
 - Hospital has claimed $100.82 M and only $30.84 M of claim amount was covered by payers which means out of pocket expenditure is more.
 - In 2014, claim amount was highest ($12.0 M) followed by 2020 ($10.3 M) which declined in 2021 to $9.2 M. Claim amount and amount covered under insurance followed the same trend.
 - In 2011, hospital's claim amount was higher than the total cost incurred by the hospital (which includes visit cost and procedures cost including all line items) means hospital was making profit.
 In rest of the years, hospital was unable to recover the incurred cost.